redlibre/iot_platform/mediatek/README.md

 Hello!, with this script you can get remote control of your linkit smart device using python and mqtt

-First: update db list package inside openwrt linux
+one: update db list package inside openwrt linux

 > opkg update

-Second: install paho-mqtt libraries
+two: install paho-mqtt libraries

 > pip install paho-mqtt

+three: copy&paste script

-Third: copy&paste script python code in your openwrt linkit linux, makes changes and execute script.
+> copy python code from https://github.com/redlibre/iot_platform/blob/master/mediatek/linkit7688.py in your openwrt linkit linux, makes changes and execute script.